LoginRadius/engineering-portal/content/blog/angular-state-management-with-ngxs/index.md

 ```
 #### 5. Create your html view

-Here we have created a form which we use to create todo and listed all todo.
+Here we have created a form for what we use to create todo and listed all todo.
 put this code in your `app.component.html`
 ```html
 <!-- File name  app.component.html -->